 While you were sleeping

-Bethlehem was physically sleeping.
-While the residents of Bethlehem slept, the Son of God was born into the world among them.
-While the residents of Bethlehem slept, the Savior of the world was born in a lowly stable with no fan fare, no attention, and no honor due a King.
-While the residents of Bethlehem slept, the landscape of the known world, and those to come, changed forever.
-The residents of Bethlehem secured a place for themselves in history as “a city with no room for its King.”
+Bethlehem physically slept.
+It was a quiet night in Bethlehem, much like every other night.
+No one was expecting anything special to happen.
+While they slept, prophecies that would shape the course of human history were being fulfilled in their quaint little hamlet.
+While the residents of Bethlehem slept, the Savior of the world was born in a lowly stable with no fanfare, no attention, and no honor due a King.
+While the residents of Bethlehem slept in peaceful dreaming, the landscape of their world was changed forever.
+Together the stars and the angels proclaimed the birth of the Christ-child with no applause from man.
+The residents of Bethlehem secured a place for themselves in history as, “a city with no room for its King.”
 They go on to write:

 Oh little town of Jerusalem